letsencrypt/borp/README.md

 // use whatever database/sql driver you wish db, err := sql.Open("mymysql", "tcp:localhost:3306*mydb/myuser/mypassword")

-// construct a gorp DbMap
+// construct a borp DbMap
 dbmap := &borp.DbMap{Db: db, Dialect: borp.MySQLDialect{"InnoDB", "UTF8"}}

-// register the structs you wish to use with gorp
+// register the structs you wish to use with borp
 // you can also use the shorter dbmap.AddTable() if you
 // don't want to override the table name
 //